UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team16-CharacterGeneration.md

-## Contribution
+## Contributions
 1. Curate a clean collection of Pokemon image data from all 8 generations along with metadata in the game.
-The labels will include line art, part segmentation mask and pokemon metadata labels.
+The labels will include line art, part segmentation mask, and pokemon metadata labels.
 2. Analyze how well StyleGAN performed on the Pokemon dataset after direct fine-tuning or learning the styles from pokemon images instead of random input.
-3. Extend existing StyleGAN model with more discriminator branches of different prediction tasks and analyze how the latent space of StyleGAN change: is it more disentangled?
+3. Extend the existing StyleGAN model with more discriminator branches of different prediction tasks and analyze how the latent space of StyleGAN changes: is it more disentangled?
 4. Possible Extension: see if we can allow human input to control line art and coloring discretely as separate steps.

 ## Dataset